pgRouting/pgrouting/doc/src/migration.rst

      :start-after: --drivingdistance3
      :end-before: --drivingdistance4

-If needed filter out and rename colums, for example, to return the original
+If needed filter out and rename columns, for example, to return the original
 columns:

 .. literalinclude:: migration.queries